Natashina/Pewlett-Hackard-Analysis/README.md

 FROM total_cur_empl_with_title) tmp WHERE rn = 1
 ORDER BY emp_no;

-The result is presented in del_2_mentor_elig_dedup.csv file.
+The outcome is presented in del_2_mentor_elig_dedup.csv file.

+# 3. Results and findings
-#3.
-There are 240,124 currently employeed people and about 30% of them are about to retire - 72,458 employees.
+There are 240,124 currently employeed people and approximately 30% of them are about to retire - 72,458 employees.
 The main retiring titles are Senior Engineer and Senior Staff.
+The mentoring programm should help to make the transition smooth.
+According to our findings there are 1549 people who are potential and eligible mentors in the company.

+During the analysis it was discovered that there is some deficiencies in the original data.
+For instance, there are several people with TRUE statement in the first name column.
+Therefore, the original data should be veryfied and updated.